-Also known as the moderate stage, in the middle stage the symptoms starts manifesting clearly, and continue to be obvious to both the victim and family as the diseases progresses.
-This is the longest lasting stage of Alzheimer’s disease and the symptoms may include:
+In the middle stage, also known as the moderate stage, the symptoms start manifesting clearly and continue to be obvious to both the victim and family as the disease progresses.
+This stage is the longest-lasting stage of Alzheimer’s disease, and the symptoms may include:

 · Difficulty remembering some close members of family and friends.

 · Extremely slow or difficulty in learning new simple things.

 · Reading, writing, and making simple calculations becomes difficult.

 · Losing track of time, day, and place.